 After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
 Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
 If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are commenced, they will be held via a telephone conference at a date yet to be decided.
+If contract negotiations are commenced, the State will establish a place and time to hold negotiations.